THE FOLLOWING MAY NOT BE REPRODUCED

 A lighting designer had seen what was required and did it without prompting.
 Yes, it was wrong to touch equipment that was not mine, but I knew in my mind what was needed and that the band would appreciate the result.
 I remember thinking (and may have voiced to them) that they should consider incorporating a lighting designer to assist them in all their tear-downs. (-:

-Designers should be able to light almost any space
+Designers should be able to light almost any space with any

 Do you often go back stage at other productions?